The Importance of Vision and Leadership

 “the best troy PG there ever was!”

-By the time I entered sixth grade and started Parks and Recreation, I was the best player on the court and I had never played organized ball.
-Some of those girls had been playing organized ball for 3 years.
+By the time I entered sixth grade and started Parks and Recreation, I was the one of the best players on the court and I had never played organized ball.
+Some of those girls had been playing organized ball for 3 years, some longer.

 I’ll never forget my first game.
 No one ever mentioned the rules.
 In the first half I was called for the 10 second in the back court penalty.
 I was upset, it was embarrassing but I scored twice in the first half.